 A Public Health Advisory is in Place for Ada, Boise, Elmore & Valley Counties

 A vaccine for COVID-19 is only one of the ways to stop the spread of the disease.
-Because the supply of vaccine will be limited at first, doing other things to help stop the spread will be just as important as it is now.
+Because the supply of vaccine is currently limited, doing other things to help stop the spread will be just as important as it is now.
 This means still wearing a face mask, staying at least 6-feet away from others, washing your hands often, and staying home if you are sick.

 People with underlying medical conditions can receive the FDA-authorized COVID-19 vaccines provided they have not had an immediate or severe allergic reaction to a COVID-19 vaccine or to any of the ingredients in the vaccine.